Ch-Ch-Ch-Changes by Chris Green

 ‘Not worth taking the car, is it, mate?’ he says, apparently still under the impression I know where it is.

-On the way to the Goat, the streets seem unfamiliar.
-I try to convince myself that the strangeness is no more than you would expect when you have been away from a place for a while.
-Shops and business premises everywhere change hands, are renamed or revamped with monotonous regularity.
+On the way to the Bucket, the streets seem unfamiliar.
+I try to convince myself that the strangeness is no more than you would expect when you have been away from a place for a lengthy spell.
+Shops and business premises everywhere change hands and are renamed or revamped with monotonous regularity.
 Tastes change.
 Streams of warm impermanence and all that.
 Where did that come from?
 Anyway, the product life cycle applies to businesses, too.
-New houses and apartment blocks spring up and new traffic furniture and mobile phone architecture appear without you realising it.
-You have to expect this.
-And given today’s burgeoning homogeneity, doesn’t one place look much like any other?
+New houses and apartment blocks spring up, and more elaborate traffic furniture and more imposing mobile phone architecture appear without you realising it.
+You have to expect changes.
+Given today’s burgeoning homogeneity, doesn’t one town look much like any other?
 Yet the departure from the familiar I experience seems to go beyond changing tastes or environmental remodelling.
 These streets seem somehow alien.
 It feels like I’ve never been to this place before.

-I have definitely not been to The Goat and Bicycle before, or any pub in Lewis Carroll Street.
+I have definitely not been to The Bucket of Frogs before, or any pub in Lewis Carroll Street.
 I’m not even sure that Lewis Carroll Street was here when I lived around these parts.
-But in the absence of an explanation of what might have been, I don’t mention it.
+But in the absence of an explanation of what might have been here instead, I don’t mention it.
 The disorientation seems to affect my pool game, though.
-I lose all five games to Ricky, whereas nine times out of ten, I would expect to have beaten him.
+I lose all five games to Geoff, whereas in the past, nine times out of ten, I would expect to have beaten him.

-Tasha and I are staying at her friend, Debbie’s house on the outskirts of town.
+Claire and I are staying at her friend, Lucy’s house on the outskirts of town.
 I cannot recall exactly where this is, so I head towards where the bus station used to be, hoping I will remember.
 After all, this is the way I came earlier.
 My sense of direction doesn’t return.
 I am forced to admit I am lost.
-I need to phone Tasha for instructions.
+I need to phone Claire for instructions.
 I’m sure I will get an earful, but it needs to be done.
 I stop outside one of the new blocks of flats where the bus station used to be, only to discover I don’t have my phone.
-I must have left it in The Goat and Bicycle.
+I must have left it in The pub.
 I step out of the car to get my bearings.

 ‘Hello Vince,’ says a voice.
 ‘What are you doing around here?’

 I turn around.
 It is Stacey Looker.
-Charlie Young from my class would probably explain a meeting like this as synchronicity.
-Charlie has always been a serious-minded dude, talking about archetypes, the collective unconscious and the like.
+Charlie Young from my class would probably put meeting like this down to synchronicity.
+Charlie has always been a serious-minded dude, forever talking about archetypes, the collective unconscious, and the like.
 But there again, he is often right.
 The more you look into synchronicity, for instance, the more sense it makes.
 Most of my life events have been the result of unexplained coincidences.

 I look Stacey up and down.
 At least she doesn’t seem to have changed.
 I do my best to explain my predicament.